 business plan allows you to be thoughtful and answer the typical start-up questions.
 Do I work from home or do I lease office space?
 Do

 I hire employees?
-Do I pursue high-end clients or sell to the masses?
+Do I pursue high-value clients or sell to the masses?
 Do I incorporate?
 Do I advertise?
 Do I borrow money from friends or

 family?
 Do I use my entire savings?
 Once you’ve drafted a business plan, consider asking trusted colleagues and an attorney to review and ensure you’ve